Emma Chamberlain: Fashion and business ventures

 On September 13, 2021, Chamberlain attended the 2021 Met Gala.
 She wore Louis Vuitton to the Lexicon of Fashion in America event.
 She also hosted celebrity interviews for the fashion magazine Vogue, which were subsequently posted to Vogue's YouTube channel.
 Harper's Bazaar featured Emma Chamberlain as their March 2022 Cover Girl.
 She was photographed in Louis Vuitton and revealed her thoughts on self-expression in an all-inclusive interview.

 In January 2023, Chamberlain became a brand ambassador for Lancome.
 She will feature in a web series on Lancome's YouTube channel that will also appear in shorter formats on Instagram and TikTok.

 Podcast

-On April 11, 2019, Chamberlain launched the first episode of her podcast, Anything Goes (previously named Stupid Genius), a weekly series in which she attempts to make an ongoing conversation about any particular issue/topic, the program was produced by Ramble Official in a partnership with Cadence13 and United Talent Agency, until February 2023 when it became a Spotify exclusive.
-She addresses a wide range of topics such as relationships, mental health, fashion, and gut feelings.
-At the 47th People's Choice Awards Anything Goes won the Pop Podcast award.
+On April 11, 2019, Chamberlain launched the first episode of her podcast, Anything Goes (previously named Stupid Genius), a weekly series in which she attempts to make an ongoing conversation about any particular issue/topic.
+The program was produced by Ramble Official in a partnership with Cadence13 and United Talent Agency, until February 2023 when it became a Spotify exclusive.
+She addresses a wide range of topics such as relationships, mental health, fashion, and intuition.
+At the 47th People's Choice Awards, Anything Goes won the Pop Podcast award.

+Film & TV

+In 2023, Chamberlain was cast as the voice of a reporter in the animated teen fantasy comedy film Ruby Gillman, Teenage Kraken.
+In 2025, she began filming on horror film Forbidden Fruits, alongside Lili Reinhart, Lola Tung, Victoria Pedretti, and Alexandra Shipp.